mateuadsuara/car-pooling-challenge/README.md

   to become and stop being available independently of the rest of the cars.
 This is just an observation.

+### Git history / MRs / README documentation

+I've decided to keep as raw as possible the history of commits for transparency sake.
+In the context where there needs to be collaboration with other teammates between changes, the MRs would be a great tool to use for allowing feedback loops.
+In a solo development context, I think it loses a lot of value (the feedback loop with other people's perspectives).
+I've decided to focus on the technical aspects and leave the documentation / sharing details to this README.

+At the end, after getting the acceptance tests passing, I've tried to keep pushes to master as if it was a branch intended to be stable (passing tests and worthy changes before pushing).

 ## Usage

 I've added some scripts for easier development